kaeluka/kaeluka.github.io/work.md

 I'm working on two projects:

- 1. In the Structured Aliasing project (my main project), we developed Disjointness Domains
+ 1. In the Structured Aliasing project (my main project), we developed Disjointness
+   Domains
    [(Abstract, Slides, Preprint)]({{ site.baseurl }}/Disjointness-Domains-for-Fine-Grained-Aliasing), a novel type abstraction for alias control.
+ 2. Also in the Structured Aliasing project, we are currently working on [Spencer]({{ site.baseurl }}/spencer), a tool that makes it trivial for a wider audience to get insights about the behaviour of programs running on the JVM.
- 2. In the UPSCALE project, I work on the compiler and the runtime of the parallel OO+functional language called 'Encore' [(Abstract, Preprint, Paper)]({{ site.baseurl }}/Encore-Glimpse).
+ 3. In the UPSCALE project, I work on the compiler and the runtime of the parallel OO+functional language called 'Encore' [(Abstract, Preprint, Paper)]({{ site.baseurl }}/Encore-Glimpse).